7 Natural Ways To Manage Your Hypothyroidism For Better Overall Health

 Stress—especially chronic stress—is often a trigger for thyroid dysfunction.
 Stress can also cause flare-ups in symptoms if you already have hypothyroidism.

 It's so, so important to manage your stress.
 Do some kind of self-care every day: meditation, aromatherapy, massage, an Epsom salt bath with essential oils, a walk in nature, reading a good book, or anything else that brings you joy and keeps you grounded.

 Make time to relax, even if you have to write it in your schedule and treat it like a meeting.
 And if you're having trouble making time every day, start with once or twice a week and gradually work your way up.

 Acupuncture is another way to potentially help balance your thyroid hormones.
-Recent research published in Journal of Integrative Medicine found that people with thyroid dysfunction saw significant improvements in their thyroid hormone markers after doing acupuncture regularly.
+Recent research published in Journal of Integrative Medicine found that people with thyroid dysfunction saw significant improvements in their thyroid hormone markers6 after doing acupuncture regularly.